SAP-samples/teched2022-AD280/exercises/ex2/ex2.1/readme.md

-# Set Up SAP Business Application Studio for Development
+# Exercise 2.1: Set Up SAP Business Application Studio for Development

 SAP Business Application Studio is a development environment available on SAP Business Technology Platform.
 In recent trial accounts, the SAP Business Application Studio is subscribed to by default, so you can directly launch it and create your first Dev Space.